 Designing a crisis response: Our community is committed to provide not only crisis services, but prevention services, too.
 The Housing Crisis Line (804- 972- 0813) is available for anyone experiencing a housing crisis.
 The service not only refers those experiencing homeless to shelter and housing solutions, but also connects those who may be in imminent risk of losing their housing with prevention resources.
 HomeAgain does its part by reporting bed-space to the crisis line every day to serve as many as possible.

-Increasing employment and income: We understand that it does not suffice with only housing the homelessness.
+Increasing employment and income: We understand that it does not suffice with only housing the homeless.
 To successfully sustain their housing, our clients must rely on the necessary income.
 With suitable employment and reasonable income, clients will have a better chance at successfully maintaining their housing.
-More income means more housing options available, and an opportunity for our clients to choose their housing based on their needs aside from income (accessible public transportation, grocery stores nearby, family friendly neighborhoods…).
+More income means more housing options available, and an opportunity for our clients to choose their housing based on their needs aside from money (accessible public transportation, grocery stores nearby, family friendly neighborhoods…).
 Our case managers emphasize employment and income as part of our clients’ housing stability plan.
 And in each facility, we provide access to internet and work stations to make job searching easier.
 We also facilitate budgeting and smart shopping workshops as well as keeping our clients up to date with the most current job postings and additional services they can access.

 HomeAgain is committed to continue to be part of the solution to end homelessness.
 As a partner in the Greater Richmond Continuum of Care, we belong to a network of service agencies that are also eager to end homelessness in the community.
 You can also help our community end this plight by supporting our programs and/or volunteering!